kyoseongku/Portfolio/README.md

 // Sample response
 {
-  result: 5 // Remove the 4 chracters ['a', 't', 'h', 'r'] from "another" in the second string and swap 'n' and 'o' }
+  // Remove the 4 characters ['a', 't', 'h', 'r'] from "another" in the second string and swap 'n' and 'o'
+  result: 5
+}
 ```